bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

                             set by the administrator, then the maximum limit will be used instead.
-If you set the limit equal to zero, then all matching results will be returned instead. offset            int       Used in conjunction with the ``limit`` argument, ``offset`` defines the starting position for the search.
+If you set the limit equal to zero, then all matching results will be returned instead. longdescs.count   int       The number of comments a bug has.
+The bug's description is the first comment.
+For example, to find bugs which someone has commented on after they have been filed, search on ``longdescs.count`` *greater than* 1. offset            int       Used in conjunction with the ``limit`` argument, ``offset`` defines the starting position for the search.
 For example, given a search that would